Dr. Mike Sosteric

 I found this interference a third time while exploring the ancient Zoroastrian faith, which I discovered is an important source of ruling class ideologies.
 I wrote about that in “From Zoroaster to Star Wars, Jesus to Marx: The Art, Science and Technology of Human Manipulation” (Sosteric, 2024) The articles are listed below for easy access.

-Finally, a third thing I learned was that we need new theoretical frameworks. old ones inadquate, colonized, based on ideologically corrupted understanding of human nature an dhuman potential. we need what I would call a coherent,a dvanced,Human Development Framework), becomes increasingly catastrophic.
+Finally, learned was that we need new theoretical frameworks. old ones inadequate, colonized, based on ideologically corrupted understanding of human nature and human potential. we need what I would call a coherent, advanced,Human Development Framework), becomes increasingly catastrophic.

 a. need new psychological framework. current one, ego, superego, id, behaviourism, materialist, etc. completley inadequate. work here (list concepts)